polypoly-eu/polyPod/core/utils/silly-i18n/README.md

 ## Documentation

-After install, run `npm run doc` to generate documentation.
+You can run `npm run doc` to generate documentation.